gamblevore/speedie/README.md

 # Porting #

 Currently Speedie fully works on MacOSX Intel and Apple Silicon (ARM).
 Linux Support is Partial.
 The compiler works, but the GUI does not work.
-1000x more testing has been done on OSX than Linux, so some Linux bugs MAY be unnoticed.

 It would be nice to have people help port Speedie to other platforms.
 I need one small .m (OSX) file that uses SDL2 ported to Linux or Windows, about 100 lines of code.